B-smd/Social-Network-API/README.md

 ## Description

-Social Network API is a backend, it allows users to share their thought, are able to react to friend's thoughts, and create a friend.
+Social Network API is a backend, it allows users to share their thought, are able to react to friend's thoughts, and create a friend that uses a NoSQL database.
 For the database we use MongoDB, Mongoose also use Express, Node and Nodemon.
-Use @faker-js/faker for creating seed.
+MongoDB is a popular choice for many social networks due to its speed with large amounts of data and fleksibility with unstructured data.
+Use @faker-js/faker for creating seed and also I was creating some of them from insomnia.

 ## Table of Contents (Optional)